Itheum/architecture-diagrams/live_whitepaper.md

 <br />
 - **Data NFT:** The alternate way to sell data is by wrapping it in an NFT and then trading it as a regular NFT product in the NFT marketplace.

+# RISKS <a name="risks"></a>
+The Itheum platform is currently in the initial development stages and there are a variety of unforeseeable risks.
+You acknowledge and agree that there are numerous risks associated with acquiring $ITHEUM, holding $ITHEUM, and using $ITHEUM for participation in the Itheum platform.
+In the worst scenario, this could lead to the loss of all or part of $ITHEUM held.
+IF YOU DECIDE TO ACQUIRE $ITHEUM OR PARTICIPATE IN THE ITHEUM PLATFORM, YOU EXPRESSLY ACKNOWLEDGE, ACCEPT AND ASSUME THE FOLLOWING RISKS:

+- Uncertain Regulations and Enforcement Actions: The regulatory status of the Itheum platform, $ITHEUM and distributed ledger technology is unclear or unsettled in many jurisdictions.
+The regulation of digital assets has become a primary target of regulation in all major countries in the world.
+It is impossible to predict how, when or whether regulatory agencies may apply existing regulations or create new regulations with respect to such technology and its applications, including $ITHEUM and/or the Itheum platform.
+Regulatory actions could negatively impact $ITHEUM and/or the Itheum platform in various ways.
+The Company, the Distributor (or their respective affiliates) may cease operations in a jurisdiction in the event that regulatory actions, or changes to law or regulation, make it illegal to operate in such jurisdiction, or commercially undesirable to obtain the necessary regulatory approval(s) to operate in such jurisdiction.
+After consulting with a wide range of legal advisors to mitigate the legal risks as much as possible, the Company and Distributor have worked with the specialist blockchain department at Jacque Law LLC and obtained a legal opinion on the token distribution, and will be conducting business in accordance with the prevailing market practice.

+- Inadequate disclosure of information: As at the date hereof, the Itheum platform is still under development and its design concepts, consensus mechanisms, algorithms, codes, and other technical details and parameters may be constantly and frequently updated and changed.
+Although this material contains the most current information relating to the Itheum platform, it is not absolutely complete and may still be adjusted and updated by the Itheum team from time to time.
+The Itheum team has neither the ability nor obligation to keep holders of $ITHEUM informed of every detail (including development progress and expected milestones) regarding the project to develop the Itheum platform, hence insufficient information disclosure is inevitable and reasonable.

+- Loss of Talent: The development of the Itheum platform greatly depends on the continued co-operation of the existing technical team and expert consultants, who are highly knowledgeable and experienced in their respective sectors.
+The loss of any member may adversely affect the Itheum platform or its future development.
+Further, stability and cohesion within the team is critical to the overall development of the Itheum platform.
+There is the possibility that conflict within the team and/or departure of core personnel may occur, resulting in negative influence on the project in the future.

+- Failure to develop: There is the risk that the development of the Itheum platform will not be executed or implemented as planned, for a variety of reasons, including without limitation the event of a decline in the prices of any digital asset, virtual currency or $ITHEUM, unforeseen technical difficulties, and shortage of development funds for activities.

+- Security weaknesses: Hackers or other malicious groups or organizations may attempt to interfere with $ITHEUM and/or the Itheum platform in a variety of ways, including, but not limited to, malware attacks, denial of service attacks, consensus-based attacks, Sybil attacks, smurfing and spoofing.
+Furthermore, there is a risk that a third party or a member of the Company, the Distributor or their respective affiliates may intentionally or unintentionally introduce weaknesses into the core infrastructure of $ITHEUM and/or the Itheum platform, which could negatively affect $ITHEUM and/or the Itheum platform.
+Further, the future of cryptography and security innovations are highly unpredictable and advances in cryptography, or technical advances (including without limitation development of quantum computing), could present unknown risks to $ITHEUM and/or the Itheum platform by rendering ineffective the cryptographic consensus mechanism that underpins that blockchain protocol.

+- Other risks: In addition, the potential risks briefly mentioned above are not exhaustive and there are other risks (as more particularly set out in the Terms and Conditions) associated with your participation in the Itheum platform, as well as acquisition of, holding and use of $ITHEUM, including those that the Company or the Distributor cannot anticipate.
+Such risks may further materialize as unanticipated variations or combinations of the aforementioned risks.
+You should conduct full due diligence on the Company, the Distributor, their respective affiliates, and the Itheum team, as well as understand the overall framework, mission and vision for the Itheum platform prior to participating in the same and/or acquiring $ITHEUM.